cbednarski/rerun/README.md

 # rerun

-rerun is a small utility that reruns a command and writes the output to a file whenever the exit status is non-zero.
-It's intended to help identify tests that fail *sometimes*, and identify other quirky behaviors in distributed systems or applications with non-deterministic scheduling (e.g. threading). rerun will track failures automatically and continue running so you can catch more than one type of periodic failure, and also get a sense for frequency.
+`rerun` is a small utility that reruns a command and writes stdout/stderr to a file whenever the exit code is non-zero.

+`rerun` is intended to help identify tests that fail *sometimes*, and other quirky behavior.
+It automatically tracks failures and collects some basic statistics.

+## Installation

+    go install github.com/cbednarski/rerun

 ## Usage